 Tenable Nessus Manager filters the list of agents to include only those that match your configured options.

 Agent Filters

 Parameter Operator Expression

-IP Address is equal to In the text box, type the IPv4 or IPv6 addresses on which you

-is not equal to contains does not want to filter.
+IP Address is equal to is not equal to In the text box, type the IPv4 or IPv6 addresses on which you want to filter.

-contain

-Last Connection earlier than In the text box, type the date on which you want to filter.

-Last Plugin Update on

-Last Scanned not on
+contains